 Shio, the Japanese word for ‘tide’ is very important for people living on the islands in South Western Japan.
 It refers not only to high and low tides but also to the currents running between the islands that decide the favorability of sea travel between them.
 If the shio is not right it will be difficult to manoeuver across the seas.

 In this film the horses of Yonaguni island, the most South Western island of Japan, are seen ambling freely as they live independently on this small volcanic island where some 120 of them still remain.
-The island has had a turbulent past and is a political pawn since the placing of a

 Camera Charlotte Dumas

 Advice Diego Gutierrez

 Sound design Hugo Dijkstal

 Color correction Wouter Suyderhoud Filmmore